-Any digital marketing campaign is built around the customer which is the audience.
-We look at the data to identify them.
-But is it really always clear?
 Imagine this- a campaign for lipstick is meant for women, so we begin by targeting women, but can we assume for a fact that she is the customer and consumer both?
 Perhaps the customer is a woman’s husband or partner, because they share the loyalty card for that marketplace which is in the partner’s name.

-It is a compounded challenge for marketers when developing marketing strategies of multi-brand retail stores or big marketplaces that have a wide range of products meant for different consumers.
+It is a compounded challenge for omnichannel marketers when developing marketing strategies of multi-brand retail stores or big marketplaces that have a wide range of products meant for different consumers.
 Eg Shoppers Stop, Myntra, Amazon, Lifestyle etc.

-How do we build robust data capturing systems to develop a marketing strategy in such cases?
+How do we build robust data capturing systems to develop an omnichannel marketing strategy in such cases?
 It is a problem if we are not able to bring out a distinction between customer and consumer.
 Brands are constantly looking to target their audience better, could this distinction be the key to personalisation?

-Difference between Customer and Consumer
+1. Difference Between Customer and Consumer

 Let’s take the example of Saurabh who has a son and they’re out shopping-